lombardo-chcg/lombardo-chcg.github.io/_posts/11/2017-03-18-scalatra+docker-(part-2).md

 }
 {% endhighlight %}

-*note: if you want to see the entire file in its finished state [check out this commit](https://github.com/lombardo-chcg/scalatra-docker/blob/1df7a664de6d25513a1c2c56569be19ebbfa94f7/src/main/scala/com/lombardo/app/DemoApiServlet.scala)*

 In the terminal, let's restart our server so we can test it out.

 {% highlight bash %}